Average Member Rating

-If you really want the meaty flavor lean sausage meat.
+If you really want the meaty flavor use lean sausage meat.

 A calzone is really a pocket sandwich or a folded over pizza.
 You can add any of the sauces and toppings that you would put on your pizza.
 Just fold it over, pinch around the edges so the filling stays in, and presto, you have made a calzone.

 The word calzone is Italian for pants or trousers.
 I guess they must have looked like trouser legs to someone.
 They are also referred to as panzerotti.
-That’s what they are called in my area of Southern Ontario.
+Technically it’s a panzerotti if it’s fried, a calzone if it’s baked.

 Stromboli are very similar.
 Debates rage of the differences between a stromboli and a calzone.
 Basically calzones or panzerotti are half moon shaped.
 Stromboli are stuffed, then rolled into a long log shape.
 Both are fabulous.
 Either can have tomato sauce or not.